Gateway to Europe

 Frequently Asked Questions

 Processing times currently range from 12 to 24 months after submitting your application.
 This can vary depending on your pathway, the completeness of your documentation, and current processing backlogs at the Central Registry (IRN).
-Applications submitted through a lawyer often move more smoothly due to proper preparation.

 Free Eligibility Consultation